All Products

 BIT_AND

-• Description: Performs bitwise AND operations on the non-NULL values returned by a BIGINT or an INT expression.
+• Description: Performs bitwise AND operations on the non-NULL values returned by a BIGINT or INT expression.

 BIT_AND(expression)

-expression: required.
-The BIGINT or INT expression.
+expression: Required.
+A BIGINT or INT expression.

 • Return value

-• Examples
+• Example

 SELECT BIT_AND(c1) FROM example_table;

-The following result is returned:
+The result is as follows.

 bit_and